Centre issues FAQs on Omicron, says no evidence to suggest existing vaccines don't work on it | Health

 Centre issues FAQs on Omicron, says no evidence to suggest existing vaccines don't work on it

-The Union Health Ministry on Friday said while there is no evidence to suggest that existing vaccines do not work on the Omicron variant of SARS-CoV-2, some of the mutations reported may decrease the efficacy of the jabs.It however underscored that definitive evidence for new variants increased remission and immune evasion is awaited.The ministry has issued a list of frequently asked questions FAQs about the Omicron variant of coronavirus which has been designated by WHO as a variant of concern VoC.
+While there is no evidence to suggest that existing vaccines do not work on the Omicron variant of SARS-CoV-2, some of the mutations reported may decrease the efficacy of the jabs, the Union Health Ministry said.It, however, underscored that definitive evidence for new variants increased remission and immune evasion is awaited.The ministry has issued a list of frequently asked questions FAQs about the Omicron variant of coronavirus which has been designated by WHO as a variant of concern VoC.

 - Country: